Radioactive Iodine Treatment

 The half-life of the iodine used is eight days.
 The iodine is excreted primarily in the cat’s urine.
 The usual period of hospitalization is four to five days.

 How do I check on my cat’s condition during treatment?
 Is visiting allowed?

 Due to the nature of the treatment, visitation is not permitted.
-The cats are fed, monitored, and medicated if needed, two to three times daily by a veterinary technician and one of our doctors during their stay.
-They are also observed via a surveillance camera (with audio feed) to closely track their health.
+The cats are fed, monitored, and medicated if needed, two to three times daily by a veterinary technician and one of our doctors during their stay - we will call, text, or email you with daily updates and photos.
 If you wish, you can call us during our normal working hours to check on the status of your cat.

 Are there side effects or risks of therapy?